-lcon Name Description ~ Open / New Opens an existing macro or script file, or creates a new one. ₽~ Save / Save As Saves a new macro or script file, or a copy of an existing file.
-II V Step Level Modifies the script levels that are visible and replayed in the script. • III - Displays and replays level 1 steps only.
-Level 1 steps are necessary for interacting with the application. • II - Displays and replays level 1 and 2 steps.
+lcon Name Description D ~ Open / New Opens an existing macro or script file, or creates a new one. ₽~ Save / Save As Saves a new macro or script file, or a copy of an existing file. ı v Step Level Modifies the script levels that are visible and replayed in the script. • III - Displays and replays level 1 steps only.
+Level 1 steps are necessary for interacting with the application.

+lcon Name Description • III - Displays and replays level 1 and 2 steps.
 Level 2 steps affect the application in a way that is probably not important to the macro. • III - Displays and replays level 1, 2 and 3 steps.
 Level 3 steps have no apparent effect on the application.

-Icon Name Description For more information, see "Modifying the Macro Replay Level" on page 267. Ø Action ✓ Action List Displays the actions (a set of steps) that are recorded in the macro.
+For more information, see "Modifying the Macro Replay Level" on page 230. Ø Action ✓ Action List Displays the actions (a set of steps) that are recorded in the macro.
 Note: Options are Init , Action , and End .
 However, the Init and End options do not apply.
-The Web Macro Recorder records actions in the Run Logic Action block only.
-Manage Actions Opens the Actions dialog box.
-For more information, see "Working with Actions" on page 270. • Step Add Step Opens the TruClient Steps box so that you can add steps to your macro.
-For more information, see "Using the Steps Box" on page 245.
+The Web Macro Recorder records actions in the Run Logic Action block only. = Manage Actions Opens the Actions dialog box.
+For more information, see "Working with Actions" on page 242. ◆ Step Add Step Opens the TruClient Steps box so that you can add steps to your macro.
+For more information, see "Using the Steps Box" on page 206.
 0 Record Starts recording the macro.
-Additionally, you can use the arrow to specify whether to record before, into, or after the selected step. ~ Replay Replays (or resumes replay of) the macro.
+Additionally, you can use the arrow to specify whether to record before, into, or after the selected step. \ Replay Replays (or resumes replay of) the macro.
 Additionally, you can use the arrow to specify whether to play the selected step only, or to run the script step by step.
 Running the script step by step pauses the replay after each step. П Pause Pauses the replay of the macro.
 Stop Stops recording or replaying the macro. • Toggle Breakpoint Toggles a breakpoint on the selected step.
-For more information, see "Using Breakpoints" on page 301.
-J (Undo / Redo Reverses your last action or restores your original change. 位 Event Handler Editor Not supported.
+For more information, see "Using Breakpoints" on page 276. י Undo / Redo Reverses your last action or restores your original change.

+lcon Name Description Ü Event Handler Editor Opens the Event Handler Editor dialog box.
+For more information, see "Working with Event Handlers" on page 230.
 P Edit Parameters Set parameter values.
-For more information, see "Working with Parameters" on page 272. €→ Edit logout Opens the Logout Condition Editor.
-For more information, see lcon Name Description conditions "Working with Logout Conditions" on page 268. • Edit authenticators Opens the Authenticator Dialog.
-For more information, see "Using TOTP Authentication" on page 262.
-0 Snapshot view Not supported.
+For more information, see "Working with Parameters" on page 246. €÷ Edit logout conditions Opens the Logout Condition Editor.
+For more information, see "Working with Logout Conditions" on page 235. • Edit authenticators Opens the Authenticator Dialog.
+For more information, see "Using TOTP Authentication" on page 225. == Edit Web Storage keys Opens the Manage Web Storage Keys dialog box.
+For more information, see "Working with Web Storage Keys" on page 244.
+This icon is visible only if the Support Web Storage setting is enabled.
+For more information, see "Interactive Options" on page 290. ā Snapshot view Not supported.